 server_name example.com www.example.com;

-Save the file and quit your editor.
+y when prompted, to save and quit.
 Verify the syntax of your configuration edits with:

 - sudo nginx -t